Customise Consent Preferences

 • Medical equipment (e.g., heart rate monitors).

-• Environmental monitoring (e.g., temperature and humidity sensors).
+• Environmental monitoring (e.g., temperature sensors, humidity sensors).

 2. Electromechanical Transducers